 Contrary to the myth, eyelashes rarely fall behind your eyeball.
 A layer of muscle and tissue block the front half of the eye from the back, and only with a tear in this lining from heavy trauma can this layer break.

-Most of the time, when you feel an eyelash in your eye, it stays on the surface of the eyeball and may move underneath your upper or lower eyelid.
-The eyelash can move about the surface of your eyeball like an ice cube on a tile floor.
+Most of the time, when you feel an eyelash in your eye, it moves around the surface of your eyeball like an ice cube on a tile floor.
+It may also move underneath your upper or lower eyelids.

 Your body will naturally remove objects from your eye by blinking and creating extra tears.
-Often, your eyes push out debris – including eyelashes – while you sleep and you’ll wake up with “sand” on the edge of your eyelids.
+Your eyes often push out debris—including eyelashes—while you sleep.
+Ever wake up with “sand” on the edge of your eyelids and a few spare eyelashes mixed in?
+Bingo.

-Smaller particles will travel down small drains in the corner of your eyes (called puncta) through the canaliculi and our your nose (the same reason your nose runs when you cry).
+Smaller particles can travel down thin drains in the corner of your eyes (called puncta) through the canaliculi channel and out your nose.
+(This is the same reason your nose runs when you cry.
+Tears move down this channel and—hopefully—into a tissue).

 How to Remove Something from your Eye

-If the natural process of tearing and sleep don’t remove foreign objects from your eye, try these tactics:
+If the natural processes of producing tears or sleep don’t remove foreign objects from your eye, try these tactics:

 - Gently rinse with clean water

-- Blinking, but not too much or the object may scratch your eyeball
+- Rapid blinking, but not too much as the object may scratch your eyeball

-- Gently wipe with an unused tissue or cotton swab
+- Gently wipe with a clean tissue or cotton swab

 - If nothing else works, see an eye care specialist